The Parasite: An Infection That Can Destroy Our Cells

 Parasites and the Immune System

 When I had issues with parasites, it seemed like they would keep coming back.
 I eventually realized that the key for me was to eliminate the mercury, heavy metals and other toxins from my body before I could effectively deal with the parasites.
 This is where the immune system comes into play.
 A strong immune system is the key to eliminating parasites.
 If your immune system is impaired because you have heavy metal toxicity or chronic active Epstein-Barr or other viruses, it will be extremely difficult to overcome other health issues you may have.

-Ironically, we don’t always see the parasites – we only see the results of them being removed.
-This is how we know the immune system is getting stronger.
+Ironically, we don’t always see the parasites – we only see the results of the parasite treatment This is how we know the immune system is getting stronger.
 For example, a person may have liver flukes, which is parasitic disease of the bile ducts, a possible reason why some people are unable to digest fats or why their gallbladder must be removed.
 As the parasites are pulled from the body, these symptoms disappear.
 We may not know the parasites were the cause of these issues until they have been eradicated.
 Constipation is another example.
 Some may have constipation issues due to roundworm, or intestinal worms.
-Dr. Watts has encountered women who had chronic constipation issues since they were little girls, but once they get rid of the roundworms, symptoms disappear.
+Many people struggle with chronic constipation issues since childhood,, but once they get rid of the roundworms, symptoms disappear.

 - Do symptoms match with parasitic symptoms?

 - Which type of parasite would match the symptoms?

 Next, we look for parasites in this specific order: